mrash/afl-cov/README.md

 --code-dir .
 ```

 `/path/to/afl-fuzz-output/` is the output directory of afl-fuzz.

 The `AFL_FILE` string above refers to the test case file that AFL will
-build in the `queue/` directory under `/path/to/project-fuzz`.
+build in the `queue/` directory under `/path/to/afl-fuzz-output`.
 Just leave this
-string as-is - `afl-cov` will automatically substitute it with each AFL
+string as-is since `afl-cov` will automatically substitute it with each AFL
 `queue/id:NNNNNN*` in succession as it builds the code coverage reports.

 Also, in the above command, this handles the case where the AFL fuzzing cycle